Handsome Dan: Handsome Dan XVIII

 Handsome Dan XVIII was announced as mascot on November 17, 2016.
-He was born September 23, 2016 and came from a breeder in Maine, Jessica and Pete Seiders from Wicked Good Bulldogges.
-After generations of English Bulldog mascots the university went towards a healthier breed and closer replication of the original Handsome Dan.
-Handsome Dan XVIII is an Olde English Bulldogge aka Victorian Bulldog, a recreation of the Victorian Era Bulldog bred for health and temperament.
+He was born September 23, 2016 to breeders Jessica and Pete Seiders of Wicked Good Bulldogges in Maine.
+After generations of English Bulldog mascots, the university chose a healthier breed and closer replication of the original Handsome Dan.
+Handsome Dan XVIII was an Olde English Bulldogge, also known as a Victorian Bulldog, a recreation of the Victorian Era Bulldog bred for health and temperament.